mapzen/presentations/07-2016-SOTMUS/geocoding-workshop/tutorial.md

 ## Workshop summary

-In this workshop, you learned the basics of adding the Mapzen Search geocoding engine to a map using Mapzen.js, and making some customizations to improve the search results.
-If you want to learn more about Mapzen Search, review the [documentation](https://mapzen.com/documentation/search).
+In this workshop, you learned the basics of adding the Mapzen Search geocoding engine to a map using [Mapzen.js](https://mapzen.com/documentation/mapzen-js/), and making some customizations to improve the search results.

 To use Mapzen Search in the future, sign up for your own API key.
-Because the search service is shared among many users, an API key is a way to make sure that the performance is acceptable for everyone.
 Sign in at https://mapzen.com/developers to create and manage your API keys.

+If you want to learn more about Mapzen Search, review the [documentation](https://mapzen.com/documentation/search).

-## Completed HTML for the workshop
+## Completed code for the workshop

 You can refer to this HTML if you want to review your work or troubleshoot an error.